Marcello Badalì, PhD

 - A specialist with a professional background with an operator has a perfect knowledge of the needs of an exploration/development team.

-- We developed the Carbonate Seismic Scorecard, and such a tool can be created only thanks to an extensive exposure and study of thousands of seismic images of carbonate and biasing structures, which makes us a top consulting company in this discipline.
+- I have developed the Carbonate Seismic Scorecard, and such a tool can be created only thanks to an extensive exposure and study of thousands of seismic images of carbonate and biasing structures, which makes this a top consulting company in this discipline.

-- We believe our clients must have a clear picture of the reasons of our results: You will never listen to us saying “This is the right interpretation because I am the specialist”.
-We will always explain our interpretation in the simplest possible way.
+- I believe my clients should have a clear picture of the reasons of my working results: You will never hear me saying “This is the right interpretation because I am the specialist”.
+I will always explain our interpretation in the simplest possible way.

-- We have developed many contacts with specialists of other E&P disciplines over these many years and we are in the process of building a professional net that can help our clients to find reliable technical support in other disciplines when needed (see bottom of page).
+- I have developed many contacts with specialists of other E&P disciplines over these many years and I have worked on a professional net that can help my clients to find reliable technical support in other disciplines when needed (see bottom of this page).

 The Seismic Carbonate Scorecard

-The SCS is a proprietary tool, developed by Marcello Badalì and Jean Hsieh, which was designed to help distinguish, on seismic data, shallow-water carbonate structures from similar, non-carbonate structures, such as volcanoes, basement highs, erosional remnants and various tectonic features (Badalì et al., 2022).
+The SCS is a proprietary tool which was designed to help distinguish, on seismic data, shallow-water carbonate structures from similar, non-carbonate structures, such as volcanoes, basement highs, erosional remnants and various tectonic features (Badalì et al., 2022).

 This tool allows to “score” fifteen parameters from a seismic image, resulting in a final quantitative score which indicates the chance of dealing with a carbonate (positive score) or a non-carbonate (negative score) structure.